marticarrasco/marticarrasco/README.md

 - 📫 How to reach me **marticarrasco2006@gmail.com**

-- ⚡ Fun fact **Finding ways to solve a problem is one of my greatests hobbies**
+- ⚡ Fun fact **About 90% of the world’s currency exists in computers**

 <h3 align="left">Connect with me:</h3>
 <p align="left">